dxrcy/phonet-old/README.md

 ## Example

-Below is an example of a `.phoner` file.
+Below is an example of a `phoner` file.

 //TODO Update to new syntax!